xcooper/mobius/README.md

 ### Shell Auto Complete

+Enable AI-powered auto-completion triggered by the `CTRL+/` key with the prefix `ai:`.
+The AI-generated commands will consider your operating system.

+Example: Typing `ai:find foobar in all files` will return `grep -R foobar` on Linux.

+> Note: The AI-generated commands are based on public knowledge.
+Verify them before pressing ENTER.
+> Powershell on Linux is not supported.

 To enable *AutoComplete*, add **Mobius** to your shell initialization file.
 Instructions for different platforms are
 below: